 Brake resistor - Circuit for recovering braking energy from electric motors

+To decelerate an electric motor, the remaining kinetic and magnetic energy must be removed from the system.
+This is usually done with brake resistors that convert the energy to heat.
 This is usually done with brake resistors that convert the energy to heat.
 In addition to the problem that the resistor must apply a very high-power output for a very short amount of time, this has the disadvantage that the energy released during braking can no longer be used.
 The novel brake resistor consists of a power electronic circuit, with which the braking energy can be fed back into a three-phase system.
 The circuit has been optimized for the highest reliability, a small size of the mains filter and with regard to the EMC performance.

 - Recovery of the braking energy of an electric motor